sahi1l/churchdirectory/README.md

 # HOW TO INSTALL
 - Install npm onto your webserver.
-- Run "npm install" to install the dependencies.
+- Run `npm install` to install the dependencies.
-- Run "npm run setup" and answer the prompt questions to get everything set up.
+- Run `npm run setup` and answer the prompt questions to get everything set up.
-- Run "npm run start" as a daemon.
+- Run `npm run start` as a daemon.
 (See EXAMPLE INSTALLATION below.)
 - Visit the page on the web to see the (empty) directory.
 Click the "Edit" button to edit details and start adding families.

 # HOW TO USE